softwaresaved/build_and_test_examples/jenkins/Fortran.md

-Create a Jenkins FORTRAN job
+Create a Jenkins Fortran job
 ============================

-Jenkins can build and run FORTRAN code, either directly or via make.
-It can also run FORTRAN unit tests, for example written in FRUIT, again directly or via make, and report on the success or failure of tests.
+Jenkins can build and run Fortran code, either directly or via make.
+It can also run Fortran unit tests, for example written in FRUIT, again directly or via make, and report on the success or failure of tests.

 * On the Jenkins front-page, click New Item.
-* Enter a name in the Item name field e.g. `FORTRAN job`.
+* Enter a name in the Item name field e.g. `Fortran job`.
 * Select Build a free-style software project.
 * Click OK.
 * On the configuration page, under the Advanced Project Options heading, click Advanced ...